graphinx/graphinx/docs/config.md

 ## `description`

-Markdown content for the site's homepage
+Markdown file to insert content on the site's homepage
   - Optional
   - String